jarodkober/portfolio/README.md

 ## Project Status

 The project is currently in development.
-Much of the content is in place, but there are several styling improvements to come.
+Much of the content is in place, but there are still some enhancements and minor features to come.

 ## Installation and Setup Instructions